matkosoric/Netflix-Recommendation-System/README.md

 Netflix prize was an open competition for the best collaborative filtering algorithm, which started in 2006.
 BellKor's Pragmatic Chaos team from AT&T Labs won the prize back in 2009.
-This Spark application will user Spark's 2.4 built-in ALS algorithm to create a recommendation model for the data set from the competition.
+This Spark application will use Spark's 2.4 built-in ALS algorithm to create a recommendation model for the data set from the competition.

 Preprocessing1.scala will create a four-column dataframe (movieId, userId, rating, date) from the original data and write it to the intermediate folder.
 Preprocessing2.scala will use data from the intermediate step and write it in a snappy compressed parquet format.